isomerpages/scamshield/pages/faq.md

 ### How do I set up the app for the first time?

-You can find our app in the Apple App Store if you search for "ScamShield."
+You can find our app in the Apple App Store if you search for "ScamShield" or click on this [link](https://apps.apple.com/sg/app/scamshield/id1497144087).
 You can refer to our Setup page for more installation instructions

 ### Do I need a Wi-Fi or data plan for the app to work?